 Setting Up Your Table Top Farm:

 1. Preparation and Setup

 Remove the mushroom block from the box.
 The block appearance varies, but it is often patchy dark brown and white, and may have dark liquid in the bottom of the bag.
 This is normal.
 Cut open the bag and remove the block over the kitchen sink to reduce your mess.
 The wooden skewers are used to support the plastic humidity tent.
 Poke one skewer into each of the top four corners of the block and drape the humidity tent over the skewers (Figure 1).
 The two corners of the tent have been trimmed to allow some air flow to the farm.

 Your Table Top Farm is aptly named.
 It can be grown on your kitchen table, counter top, shelf, or any other surface that receives indirect sun or incandescent light.
 A grow light works equally well (at least 8 hours a day).
 Room temperature should be between 55-70°F.

 3. Maintaining and Monitoring

-Mushrooms require high humidity to develop, so water daily by lifting up the humidity tent and spritzing the farm with water using a plant misting bottle.
+Mushrooms require high humidity to develop, so water daily by lifting up the humidity tent and lightly spritzing the inside of the humidity tent with water using a plant misting bottle.
 Shiitake pins (young mushrooms) begin developing 4-7 days after set up (Figure 2).